 The most important characteristic of low-GI breads is that they cause a slow, steady release of energy and keep you feeling full for longer.
 This will counteract cravings and help to stabilise blood-sugar levels to prevent hunger pangs and overeating that can cause obesity.

-Some breads already list their GI or GLvalues, for example the three Woolworths breads listed in a separate article on Health24 have GL values of 15 to 18 per two-slice serving.
+a separate article on Health24 have GL values of 15 to 18 per two-slice serving.
 Presumably the other three varieties listed also have a low GI and GL.

 High fibre content

 As mentioned above, low-GI and other health breads have a high dietary fibre content varying between 7.2 g to11.4g per two-slice serving (i.e. between 36% and 57% of the suggested dietary fibre intake per day).